sinc-lab/rna-llm-folding/README.md

 | [RNAErnie](https://zenodo.org/api/records/13821093/files/RNAErnie_ArchiveII.7z/content)| [RNAErnie](https://zenodo.org/api/records/13821093/files/RNAErnie_bpRNA.7z/content)| [RNAErnie](https://zenodo.org/api/records/13821093/files/RNAErnie_pdb-rna.7z/content)|
 | [RiNALMo](https://zenodo.org/api/records/13821093/files/RiNALMo_ArchiveII.7z/content)| [RiNALMo](https://zenodo.org/api/records/13821093/files/RiNALMo_bpRNA.7z/content)| [RiNALMo](https://zenodo.org/api/records/13821093/files/RiNALMo_pdb-rna.7z/content)|

-*One-hot embeddings file for the ArchiveII dataset is already provided in the `/data/embeddings` folder.
+*One-hot embeddings file for the ArchiveII dataset is already provided in `data/embeddings` folder.

-**Note:** Instructions to generate the RNA-LLM embeddings are detailed in `rna-llm-folding/scripts/embeddings`
+**Note:** Instructions to generate the RNA-LLM embeddings listed above are detailed in `scripts/embeddings`.

 ## Train and test scripts
-Scripts to train and evaluate aRNA-LLM for RNA secondary structure prediction are in the `scripts/` folder.
+Scripts to train and evaluate aRNA-LLM for RNA secondary structure prediction are in the `scripts` folder.
-Here’s an example: if you wanted to use the one-hot embedding for the ArchiveII dataset (which we provide with this repository), you’d need to run:
+Here’s an example: if you wanted to use the _one-hot_ embedding for the _ArchiveII_ dataset (which we provide with this repository), you’d need to run:
 ```
-python scripts/run_archiveII_famfold.py --emb-path one-hot_ArchiveII
+python scripts/run_archiveII_famfold.py --emb one-hot_ArchiveII
 ```
-The --emb option is used to tell the model where to find the embedding representations that will be used to train and test the model.
-In the example, we used the one-hot embedding for ArchiveII, already available in `/data/embeddings`.
+The --emb option is used to tell the model the desired LLM-dataset combination that will be used for training and test..
+In the example, we used the _one-hot_ embedding for _ArchiveII_, already available in `data/embeddings`.
 By default, the train will be executed on GPU if available.
-To use other embeddings and datasets, download and place the files from  [here]().
+To use other embeddings and datasets, download the files from [here](#rna-llm-pre-computed-embeddings).

-To run the experiments with other datasets, use “run_bpRNA.py”, “run_bpRNA_new.py” and “run_pdb-rna.py”, which receive the same command line arguments.
-Results will be saved in `results/{LLM name}_{dataset name}’.
+To run the experiments with other datasets, use `scripts/run_bpRNA.py`, `scripts/run_bpRNA_new.py`, `scripts/run_pdb-rna.py` and `scripts/run_archiveII_kfold.py`, which are invoked the same way that’s described in the example.

+Results will be saved in `results/<dataset>/<llm name>/<timestamp>`.

 ## Comparison results

 ### Projection of RNA-LLM embeddings
-This [notebook](notebooks/UMAP.ipynb) makes use of a UMAP projection to illustrate the high-dimensional embeddings into a 3D space.
+The [UMAP notebook](notebooks/UMAP.ipynb) makes use of a UMAP projection to illustrate the high-dimensional embeddings into a 3D space.

 ### Performance on increasing homology challenge datasets
-This [notebook](notebooks/violinplots.ipynb) generates the violinplots for performance analysis for each RNA-LLM with the different datasets.
+The [violinplots notebook](notebooks/violinplots.ipynb) generates the violin plots for performance analysis for each RNA-LLM with the different datasets.